vldbss-2021/vldb-2021-labs/tinykv/doc_ss/lab1.md

 The above concepts or abstractions are about the raft instance.
 The following concepts are built above the raft instance or `RawNode`.
 - `Region`.
 A region is a raft group and is responsible for the read/write requests processing related to specific key ranges.
 - `Peer`.
 A peer is a member of a raft group or a region, by default 3 replicas are used and a region will have 3 different peers.
 A peer will have a `RawNode` inside which contains a raft instance.
 - `raftWorker`.
-The worker to process all the client requests routed to different region leaders or leader peers.
+The worker to process all the client requests routed to different region leaders or region peers.
 - `peerMsgHandler`.
 The delegate used to process the client requests for a specific leader peer.
 - `applyWorker`.
 After the proposed requests and the related logs are committed, correspond apply requests will be routed to the `applyWorker`, then these logs will be applied to the state machine which is the `badger` storage engine in tinykv.